SuperLoc: The Key to Robust LiDAR-Inertial Localization Lies in Predicting Alignment Risks

 \subsubsection{Pose Prior Factor}

-When degeneracy occurs, we leverage relative poses from alternative odometry sources, denoted as [$\Delta p_j^i$, $\Delta q_j^i$] in local coordinates.
-These are used to constrain the relative position $\hat \alpha j^i$ and rotation $\hat \gamma j^i$ estimates obtained from joint optimization.
-We define the covariance matrix of this prior information as $\mathbf{Cov_{prior}}=\mathbf{I_{6x6}}-\mathbf{Cov}$.
+When degeneracy occurs, we leverage relative poses from alternative odometry sources, denoted as [$\Delta p_j^i$, $\Delta q_j^i$] between two consecutive frames $i$ and $j$ in local coordinates.
+These are used to constrain the relative position $\hat \alpha _j^i$ and rotation $\hat \gamma _j^i$ estimates obtained from joint optimization.
+We define the covariance matrix of this prior information as $\mathbf{Cov_{prior}}=\mathbf{I_{6x6}}-\boldsymbol{\Sigma}_{cov}$.
 This regularization term ensures that constraints are equally distributed across state directions to mitigate the effects of numerical instability.
 The relative pose factor $\mathbf{e}_{i j}$ is defined:

 Notably, in environments with well-distributed constraints, the pose prior carries minimal weight.